-Adhesives are essential for many purposes.
-No matter which industry you’re in, it’s essential to follow safety tips when working with adhesives as many have dangerous properties.
+Adhesive safety is essential for many reasons.
+No matter which industry you’re in, adhesives can have many dangerous properties.

 Those who work with adhesives need to ensure they follow safety protocol to protect themselves from the risks of adhesives, whether it’s burns from the heat of hot melt or respiratory irritation from solvent-based adhesives.